Musicals101.com

 Dancer, choreographer, director

-After dancing with the Denishawn company, Cole organized a troupe that specialized in oriental dance.
-A versatile talent, he staged nightclub acts and appeared in the dance ensembles of several musicals before making his Broadway choreographic debut creating dances for Something for the Boys (1943).
-Cole's sensual, jazz-based style incorporated various ethnic influences, including pulsing drumbeats, minimal costumes and grinding hips.
-He also had a flair for making frankly sensual use of the body, and some of his most memorable creations demonstrate a unique homoerotic appreciation of the male physique
+One of the unsung geniuses of American popular dance, Cole danced with the Denishawn company before organizing a troupe that specialized in oriental dance.
+He also staged nightclub acts and appeared in the dance ensembles of several stage musicals before making his Broadway choreographic debut creating dances for Something for the Boys (1943).
+Cole's sensual, jazz-based, sometimes overtly sexual style incorporated various ethnic influences.
+His work was often noted for pulsing drumbeats, minimal costumes and grinding hips.
+He also had a flair for making bold use of the body, and some of his most memorable creations demonstrated a frankly homoerotic appreciation of the male physique.

 Forrest, George ("Chet")